What is Pterostilbene?

 Pterostilbene is a polyphenol, a type of molecule that occurs in plants, particularly small berries and nuts.
 Blueberries are a particularly rich source of pterostilbene; although it is found in grapes, pterostilbene (unlike its cousin resveratrol) doesn’t survive the wine-making process.

 What’s a polyphenol?
 “Phenol” refers to a certain chemical structure (in this case, a hydroxyl group linked to a benzene ring); “poly” just means the molecules have more than one of the structure.
 One of polyphenols’ main jobs is to help the plant fight off pathogens.
-When eaten by humans, polyphenols may serve as powerful antioxidants, which can stop or delay damage to cells.
+When eaten by humans, polyphenols may serve as powerful antioxidants.

 Scientists have been aware of phenols since the early 19th century — Joseph Lister, the pioneer of antiseptic surgery, reported on one phenol’s disinfectant properties in 1867 — though the term “polyphenol” didn’t have its first recorded use until 1894.